andriiD/dense_pose_body_parts_detection/README.md

   ![`Picture`](body_parts.png)

- You can use my code for commercial projects but the dataset is created research-only license.
+ You can use my code for commercial projects but the dataset is created with research-only license.

  Citations: